DoctorMcKay/node-internet-relay-chat/README.md

 Leaves a `channel`. `callback` will be called, if provided, when the command has been sent to the server (may be late due to flood protection).

+## mode(channel, modes, [callback])

+Sets or unsets `modes` on a `channel`. `callback` will be called, if provided, when the command has been sent to the server (may be late due to flood protection).

+`modes` should be a string representing the modes to +set or -unset, followed by any applicable args with appropriate spacing.

+Examples:

+- Set a channel's key to "foo" and unset it as moderated: `modes = "+k-m foo"`
+- Op a user named "foo": `modes = "+o foo"
+- Disable colors in a channel: `modes = "+c"`

 ## updateChannelNames(channel)

 Sends a request to the IRC server for the full list of nicks in `channel`.
 The `names` event will be emitted when the response is received.